Some of our most frequently asked questions…..

 Drones can provide some stunning images, but they should not be used within 50m of a person, vehicle, building or structure, or overhead groups of people at any height.
 Read the simple guidance HERE

 For all commercial photography and filming of the K&ESR, take a look at our Film Location services

 Can I come into the station if I don’t want to travel?

-When our usual trains to Bodiam are running, a TravelCard or Platform ticket provides access to the station facilities and can be purchased at the Booking Office.
-For some special events we are unable to provide Platform tickets – please check the event page.
+When our usual trains to Bodiam are running, a Ticket or Platform ticket provides access to the station facilities and can be purchased at the Booking Office.
+During COVID restrictions and for some special events we are unable to provide Platform tickets.

 Are you really all volunteers?